Bird Sounds: The Call of The American Kestrel

 Body

 In the vast tapestry of the natural world, there are creatures that capture our hearts with their grand size and awe-inspiring power.
-Yet, nestled amongst these giants are smaller beings, equally remarkable in their own right.
+Yet, nestled amongst these giants are smaller beings equally remarkable in their own right.
 One such example is the American Kestrel, a tiny falcon with a spirit that rivals any predator ten times its size.

-A Pocket-Sized Predator: Unveiling the American Kestrel’s Appearance
+A Pocket-Sized Predator: The American Kestrel’s Appearance

 Standing at a mere 9 inches tall, the American Kestrel is the smallest falcon in North America, often mistaken for a robin at first glance.
 However, its diminutive size belies a fierce predator.